-In college, Dave was a captain for the Oregon Ducks football team, as well as a three-time Pac-10 conference All-Academic selection.
-Away from his law practice, Dave enjoys rooting for his Ducks and spending time with his wife Courtney and their two lively daughters.
+In college, David was a captain for the Oregon Ducks football team, as well as a three-time Pac-10 conference All-Academic selection.
+Away from his law practice, David enjoys rooting for his Ducks and spending time with his wife Courtney and their two lively daughters.

 - University of Oregon (B.S., 1998)